-Depreciation and depletion decreased entirely due to the Arkansas River water acquisition costs being fully depreciated during a prior period.
+Depreciation and depletion decreased 22% during both the three and nine months ended May 31, 2011, compared to the three and nine months ended May 31, 2010.
+The decrease was entirely due to the Arkansas River water acquisition costs being fully depreciated during a prior period.

-Imputed interest expense represents the expensed portion of the difference between the relative fair value of the Tap Participation Fee liability payable to HP A&M and the net present value of the liability recognized under the effective interest method.
-The increase in the imputed interest expense is a result of the updated valuations performed in the second quarter of fiscal 2009, which is explained in greater detail in Note 7 to the accompanying financial statements.
+Imputed interest expense represents the expensed portion of the difference between the relative fair value of the Tap Participation Fee (as defined in Note 1 to the accompanying financial statements) liability payable to HP A&M and the net present value of the liability recognized under the effective interest method.
+Recognition of interest under the method is the reason for the 6% increase during both the three and nine months ended May 31, 2011.

-The interest expense on the Convertible Note is new for the three and six months ended February 28, 2011, which is a result of the issuance of the Convertible Note in September 2010, which bore simple interest at 10% per annum (see Note 3 to the accompanying financial statements).
-This will not be a recurring expense item for the remainder of fiscal 2011, because as discussed in Note 3 to the accompanying financial statements, we issued approximately 1.9 million shares of restricted common stock upon conversion of the Convertible Note on January 11, 2011.
+Interest was expensed on the Convertible Note (as defined in Note 3 to the accompanying financial statements) during the nine months ended May 31, 2011, which bore simple interest at 10% per annum.
+This will not be a recurring expense item for the remainder of fiscal 2011, because as discussed in Note 3 to the accompanying financial statements, we issued approximately 1.9 million unregistered shares of common stock upon conversion of the Convertible Note on January 11, 2011.